Frequently Asked Questions

 - Science and Natural-History Filmmaking (M.F.A.)

 Many departments allow interdisciplinary courses to be included on a graduate degree program.
-(See individual programs for information, Graduate Degrees & Certificates Offered).
+(See individual programs for information on Graduate Degrees & Certificates Offered page.)

 For a graduate degree application to be reviewed for admission, all required application documents must be submitted prior to the department’s posted deadline.
 To determine if all your required documents have been received, The Graduate School recommends that you check your application portal.
-You can use this portal to also remind references to submit letters or even to change a reference.
-If you are still uncertain as to whether or not the documents have been received, contact your intended admitting department.
+You can also use this portal to remind references to submit letters or even to change a reference.
+If you are still uncertain about whether or not the documents have been received, contact your intended admitting department.
 For more information on admissions, see The Graduate School’s Admissions Policy.

-Departments will begin reviewing applications typically after a department deadline unless otherwise indicated on a department website.
-The review process can take up to a couple months.
+Departments will typically begin reviewing applications after a department deadline, unless otherwise indicated on a department website.
+The review process can take up to a couple of months.
 Once the department reviews the application and documents, a recommendation is communicated to The Graduate School.
 The Graduate School will review the department’s recommendations and issue a formal decision.
 If you have completed a non-degree application, admission typically takes up to five (5) business days from the time an application is submitted.

-The requirement for graduate students to take the GRE exam is department or program specific.
-Please contact the department to inquire whether the GRE is required.
-In very rare circumstances, a GRE has been waived by a department, typically when a GRE score has been on file but is older than the five (5) year limit or when a master’s degree (which required a GRE) has been earned by the applicant.
+The requirement for graduate students to take the GRE is department or program specific.
+Please contact the department to inquire about whether the GRE is required.
+In very rare circumstances, a GRE will be waived by a department, typically when a GRE score has been on file but is older than the five (5) year limit or when a master’s degree which required a GRE has been earned by the applicant.